Incident Report Form

 What can I expect as a response to my report?

 Once your report has been received it will be reviewed by the Civil Rights & Equity Office.
-If you provide identifying information, a member of the team will reach out to you directly by email and/or the Follow-Up feature.
-If you report anonymously, a member of the team will reach out via the anonymous Follow-Up feature.
+If you provide information for the impacted individual, a member of the team will reach out to them directly by their UNH email.
+If using their UNH email address will present a safety concern, please specify that in your report along with a safe method of communication (if you are aware).